 Call us today at (404) 939-9470.
 Also, you may fill-out our online contact form to schedule a free case review with an Atlanta distracted driving accident lawyer.
 If you’ve got questions, we’ve got the answers.

 Distracted Drivers on Georgia Roads

-- Cell phone use – The National Safety Council reports that approximately 26 percent of car accidents involve cell phone use.
-A car can travel well over 100 feet in the two or three seconds that it takes the driver to read a text message or study their map.
+- Cell phone use – The National Safety Council reports that 13.9% of fatal car accidents in 2018 involved cell phone usage.
+A car can travel well over 100 feet in 2-3 seconds while a driver reads a text message.

 Call A Lawyer If A Distracted Driver Hit You

-We have helped many families who have fallen victim to distracted drivers.
 Contact us to speak with a skilled Atlanta injury lawyer about your case.
-Call our office at (404) 419-6674 or contact us online to schedule a free consultation.
+Call our office at (404) 939-9470.
+Also, you may contact us online to schedule a free case review.